Round 1

 5

-the home of which famous 16th century English seaman?
+Buckland Abbey in Devon was the home of which famous 16th century English seaman?

 SIR FRANCIS DRAKE